Eye Care Services

 Children should have their first eye exam between ages 3 and 5 to detect any problems like amblyopia (lazy eye) early.
 It’s also a good idea for them to have an eye exam before each school year to ensure that they are able to perform at their best.
-Adults with diabetes or a family history of glaucoma should be sure to have a dilated eye exam at least annually and senior citizens should have a dilated eye exam at least once every two years.
+Adults and senior citizens with diabetes or a family history of glaucoma should be sure to have a dilated eye exam annually.
 If you begin to experience any eye or vision problems such as blurry or double vision, floaters or eye pain, don’t wait, schedule an eye exam right away to preserve your eyesight and avoid vision loss.

 Depending on your age, health history and eye condition, your eye exam may or may not include all of these elements, but here’s a good idea of what you might encounter during your eye exam.